sybilhoangRG/support.balsamiq.com/content/sales/spaceownerleft.md

 If for some reason they cannot do that, you can instead ask them to [download](https://docs.balsamiq.com/cloud/projects/#cloning-downloading-and-deleting-projects) and send you the project files directly, and you can then upload them into a new Cloud Space that is owned by a current staff member.

-When none of these options work, and you're still paying for a Space that you can't use, please just [let us know!](mailto:sales@balsamiq.com?subject=Our%20space%20owner%20left%20and%20we%20need%20help%20canceling%20our%20Cloud%20subscription).
-We'll be more than happy to help by stopping your automatic monthly payment, and/or refunding recent charges.
+When none of these options work, and you're still paying for a Space that you can't use, please just [let us know](mailto:sales@balsamiq.com?subject=Our%20space%20owner%20left%20and%20we%20need%20help%20canceling%20our%20Cloud%20subscription)!
+We'll be able to help by stopping your automatic monthly payment, and/or refunding recent charges.

+At the end of the day, we understand that dealing with this situation can become tedious and stressful.
+If you've tried all of the tips above and are still in a pinch, please do [get in touch](mailto:sales@balsamiq.com?subject=Our%20Space%20Owner%20Left%20and%20We%20Don't%20Know%20What%20to%20Do) with us.
+We will gladly work with you in hopes of finding a solution together.